Lü / The WandererFire on the Mountain

 SecondSix

 The wanderer comes to an inn.
-He has his possessions with him.
+He has his property with him.
 He wins the steadfastness of a young servant.

 Small Image